cowtowncoder/java-uuid-generator/README.md

 ## Compatibility

-JUG version 3.1 requires JDK 1.6 to work, mostly to be able to access local Ethernet MAC address.
+JUG versions 3.1 and 3.2 require JDK 1.6 to work, mostly to be able to access local Ethernet MAC address.
 Earlier versions (3.0 and before) worked on 1.4 (which introduced `java.util.UUID`).

 ## Known Issues